riqueps/epinio-pomerium/README.md

 - K3D cluster is exposing 8080 and 8443 ports.
 - Check if pomerium and oidc containers successfully started (docker contianer ls -a)
 - For valid DNS name, create DNS entry poiting to your IP
+- Epinio and Dex URL are bypassing Pomerium authentication
 - After the first epinio cli login, using default credentials of Oidc user, run the command bellow to grant *admin* role to it.

 ```